 Cracks are a common feature in most homes, especially here in Toronto where you have older homes with foundations that are decades old.
 There are many things that can cause cracks to appear, from poor initial workmanship, to a shifting of the foundation itself.
 Cracks can be harmless or can mean serious trouble, what you need to find out is what’s causing the cracks in the first place.
 Once cracks form in the foundation, water is usually soon to follow.
 Many places in Toronto sit on top of high water tables, which can cause waterproofing issues in your basement.

 The good news is that foundation floors are seldom structural.
 That’s because they are concrete poured in between foundation work.
 There are two reasons why cracks may develop in this.
 These are:

-- The earth beneath them was inadequately compacted before the concrete pour, and gave a little under the extra weight, causing uneven support for the foundation.
+- The earth beneath the foundation was inadequately compacted before the concrete pour, and gave a little under the extra weight, causing uneven support for the foundation.

 - The concrete cracked because that is what large concrete areas generally do as they dry out.
 Some builders keep concrete flooring moist for longer periods of time to avoid this.

 Hence your cracked concrete basement floor is not something you need to fret about for safety’s sake but can also cause water issues.
 Or is it perhaps?
 Read on and discover things you may not know.

 Undetectable methane and radon gas accumulates in pockets underground which are seldom tested during surveys.
 Sometimes a builder may disturb one and cause the gases to gradually escape.
 While the foundation work is supposed to keep them harmless a cracked basement floor manifestly cannot.
 Methane gas is violently explosive.
 Radon gas is the most potent cause of lung cancer after cigarettes.